ytingp/info-201-finalProject/README.md

 **Why are you interested in this field/domain?**

-We like playing video games.
+We to play video games.

 **What other examples of data-driven projects have you found related to this domain (share at least 3)?**
 - blitz.gg